Beneficial-AI-Foundation/formal-containment/comms/odyssey/main.typ

 = Future Work

-== Non-toy languages
+== Non-toy languages <sec:nontoy-langs>

 There are several formal verification stacks that work on real world languages like C @pulte2023cn @sammler2021refinedc or Rust @vanhattum2022verifying @lattuada2023verusverifyingrustprograms.
 It is conceptually straightforward to extend our codebase to work with them rather than #imp.
+In less restricted settings, we might find that we do not get the Lampson rules @Lampson1973Confinement for free.

 == `mcp-hardened`